ayoub3bidi/janus/README.md

 - **📝 Docusaurus Foundation**: Built on top of Docusaurus, providing a stable and feature-rich documentation framework
 - **🎨 Tailwind CSS Integration**: Modern, responsive styling with the utility-first CSS framework
-- **🔍 Search Functionality**: Built-in search capabilities to help users find content quickly
+- **🔍 Search Functionality**: Offline/local search capabilities to help users find content quickly
 - **🌐 Internationalization**: Full i18n support with easy translation management
 - **📱 Mobile Responsive**: Looks great on devices of all sizes
 - **🐳 Docker Support**: Easy development and deployment with Docker